 Disengaged employees fall into a different trap.
 They care less than other colleagues as they can’t see the future benefits that increased effort will bring for themselves.
 While they may still do their job, employers don’t benefit from any extra productivity.

+Employee engagement and retention are linked.
 Employees who are happily working towards the goals of the company, and see the benefit in doing so, are less likely to leave.
 The time and effort they give, along with the sense of achievement and connection they feel, build strong links to the company.
 These happy employees won’t be looking elsewhere, as their need for a sense of belonging and achievement are being fulfilled.
-Organizations with an engaged workforce in turn see 25% – 65% lower turnover.
+Organizations with an engaged workforce, in turn, see 25% – 65% lower turnover.

 Staff will always leave for new opportunities, it happens in every business but it’s costly.
 When large numbers of disengaged staff start leaving, it’s time for the organization to consider its strategies.
 Hiring new staff means firstly investing time and money in HR efforts.
 New hires then need to be trained and it can take 1 to 2 years before a new employee is ‘fully productive’.
 Employees need to learn about the company and its culture, find their way around and understand their role, it takes time before they are at their best.